Frequently Asked Questions

 Yes!
 We organize optional outings throughout the year, such as nature hikes, museum visits, seasonal celebrations, and more.
 These field trips typically take place in the afternoons or on off days (Fridays, Saturdays, or Sundays), allowing families to participate without missing class time.

-Because we are a hybrid program, parents are required to accompany their child on field trips.
+Parents are required to accompany their child on field trips.
 It’s a great way to share in the learning, build community, and make memories together!

 Some examples of field trips we've taken in the past are: